Self-efficacy: Work performance

 Self-efficacy theory has been embraced by management scholars and practitioners because of its applicability in the workplace.
 Overall, self-efficacy is positively and strongly related to work-related performance as measured by the weighted average correlation across 114 selected studies.
 The strength of the relationship, though, is moderated by both task complexity and environmental context.
 For more complex tasks, the relationships between self-efficacy and work performance is weaker than for easier work-related tasks.
 In actual work environments, which are characterized by performance constraints, ambiguous demands, deficient performance feedback, and other complicating factors, the relationship appears weaker than in controlled laboratory settings.
 The implications of this research is that managers should provide accurate descriptions of tasks and provide clear and concise instructions.
 Moreover, they should provide the necessary supporting elements, including training employees in developing their self-efficacy in addition to task-related skills, for employees to be successful.
 It has also been suggested that managers should factor in self-efficacy when trying to decide candidates for developmental or training programs.
 It has been found that those who are high in self-efficacy learn more which leads to higher job performance.

-Social cognitive theory explains that employees use five basic capabilities to self influence themselves in order to initiate, regulate and sustain their behavior: symbolizing, forethought, observational, self-regulatory and self reflective.
+According to one study, the study presents a new questionnaire called Work Agentic Capabilities (WAC) that measures the four agentic capabilities in the organizational context: forethought, self-regulation, self-reflection, and vicarious capability.
+The WAC questionnaire was validated through exploratory and confirmatory factor analyses, and it was found to be positively correlated with psychological capital, positive job attitudes, proactive organizational behaviors, perceived job performance, and promotion prospects.
+The study concludes that the WAC questionnaire can reliably measure agentic capabilities and can be useful in understanding the sociodemographic and organizational differences in mean values of agentic capabilities.